SecondNewtonLaw/Global-Functions-Documentation/Libraries/Instances.md

 ## fireclickdetector

 > [!NOTE]
-> You can read more about ClickDetectors [here](https://create.roblox.com/docs/reference/engine/classes/ClickDetector)
+> It's not recommended to implement this function in luau.
+Doing so will expose you to easy detections

 Triggers a specified event on a `ClickDetector`.
-If not provided, the distance parameter defaults to **zero**, and the event parameter defaults to **MouseClick**.
+The event parameter defaults to **MouseClick** if not defined.
+Not providing the distance will default to infinite

 ```luau
 function fireclickdetector(object: ClickDetector, distance: number?, event: string?): ()